HansOersted/G-pickup_and_drop/README.md

-# P controller for picking up and dropping
+# P Controller for Picking Up and Dropping

 This repo gives the G-code to pick up the object and move to the desired position before dropping.